The parts of the body

 - A variety of games that help with practising body vocabulary.

 - Play around by dragging and dropping items onto a blank face.

-- Show off your medical knowledge with a CBBC quiz.
+- Show off your medical knowledge with CBBC Operation Ouch quizzes.

 - Race against the clock to build a body as fast as you can.

 - Explore the body from inside out in this interactive game.